VanceChi/bigbrain/UIUX.md

 7. Color and Typography Choices

 Consistent Color Scheme: A soft pastel color scheme (light green background, pink buttons, and neutral card backgrounds) creates a visually appealing and non-overwhelming interface.
 Pink is used consistently for primary actions (e.g., "Submit", "Add Answer"), drawing attention to key interactions.
 Readable Typography: The application uses a clean, sans-serif font with appropriate font sizes (e.g., larger headings for "Game2", smaller text for details like "Questions: 1").
-This ensures readability across different screen sizes, especially on smaller mobile screens (down to 400px wide).
+This ensures readability across different screen sizes, especially on smaller mobile screens.

 8. Responsive Design